tonio73/dnnviewer/README.md

 ### Loading several epochs of a model

-Series of models along training epochs are loaded using the argument `--sequence-keras <path>` and the pattern `{epoch}` within the provided path.
+Series of models along training epochs are loaded using the argument `--sequence-keras <path>` and the pattern `{model}_{epoch}` within the provided path.
 See below on how to generate these checkpoints.

 #### Fashion MNIST convolutionnal network